 Note well: If plaintiff does not file an amended complaint identifying the Doe defendants by the deadline, then this court could dismiss all of plaintiff's claims against the Doe defendants.

-C) June 14, 2013: The now-identified Doe defendants shall file and serve their answers to plaintiff's amended complaint.
+C) August 2, 2013: The now-identified Doe defendants shall file and serve their answers to plaintiff's amended complaint.
+No other defendants need to provide additional or amended answers.